Your 6 Step Guide To Photography Permits

 2. How much do photography permits cost?

-3. where do i purchase a photography permit?
+3. Where do i purchase a photography permit?

 Research online to see who/what manages the property you will be shooting on.
-For state parks, they will have a link on their site and it will detail if you need to purchase a yearly, monthly, or daily permit.
+For state parks, they will often have a link on their site, and it will detail if you need to purchase a yearly, monthly, or daily permit.
 For public/municipal parks they will often have a place where you can permit a certain number of local parks for a year.
 If applying online isn’t an option you can always call the facility if an office is available for contact.

 4. Do i need to carry my photography permit on my shoot?